spencertan96/treatment-database/README.md

-# treatment-database
+# Treatment Database
 A Windows Presentation Foundation (WPF) application to track patient treatments.

-Treatment records consist of a *Diagnosis* and observed *Symptoms* with optional descriptions and notes on a patient.
+Users can log their treatment records into the application and search for similarities between different treatments.

+The application also analyses the data and highlights patterns based on it.

 ## Features
+- Tracking of treatment records
+    - Each record consists of a `Name`, a `Date`, a `Diagnosis`, up to 6 `Symptoms`, up to 6 `Treatments`, a treatment `Effectiveness` (Ineffective, unsure or effective) and `Notes`
-- Search through the database for specific records using search filters
+- Searching through the database for specific records using filters
-- Data analysis such as the most common diagnosis for a certain symptom, frequency of different diagnoses, common symptoms for certain diagnoses
+- Analysis on stored data such as the most common diagnosis for a certain symptom, frequency of different diagnoses or common symptoms for certain diagnoses

 ## To try the application:
 1. Click on the green `Code` button at the top right of the page, then `Download as ZIP`
-2. Extract files into a folder
+2. Extract the downloaded files into a folder
-3. Run `patient_database.exe`
+3. Run `treatment_database.application`

-*There may be instructions to download .NET 3.1 if you do not have it installed.*
+Any future updates will be automatically detected when `treatment_database.application` is run.

 ## Credits
 Translucent icons used in background UI *(Folder and connected circles)*